gustafer/umovies/README.md

 ## 🔖 Usage

-### Its as simple as going to .envEXAMPLE and changing the github user and [BEARER]() to yours if you wish to use graphql to get the pinned repos.
+### Its as simple as going to .envEXAMPLE and changing the github user and [APIKEY](https://developer.themoviedb.org/reference/intro/getting-started) to yours if you wish to use graphql to get the pinned repos.

 example: